top of page

 D: I've had better on the Leipsic plain (trying to frighten Mary) - for the field ran so red with the blood of the dead - that it blush’d like the waves of hellllll!!!

-B: My dear Devil - perhaps you should read Mary's book (M blushes)
+B: My dear Devil - perhaps you should read Mary's book (M beams)

-B(has a hunch): I will venture a guess as to your confidential sources (smirks) this affair has Robert Southey's spleen splattered all over it
+B: I will venture a guess as to your confidential sources (smirks) - this affair has Robert Southey's spleen splattered all over it

 PBS: I get a whiff of Henry Brougham

-B:Your bad breath and abominable tailoring are punishment enough for my sins - your acidic body paint is ruining my carpets - moreover, it would appear that wit, capital conversation and quirky observations are gifts from the heavens.
-I must ask you, as a Gentleman, to leave - and perhaps take the Italian doctor with you
+B(yawns): That you don't know your berry spoon from your plovers egg spoon, appalls - your abominable tailoring, aggrieves - and your acidic body paint, which is ruining my upholstery, antagonises! - moreover, it would appear that wit, capital conversation and quirky observations are gifts from the heavens.
+I must ask you, as a Gentleman, to leave - and perhaps take the twaddling Italian doctor with you

-D(outraged): I need not your soul my ancient peer - I leave you to your brothel and your beer, your council board and your Westminster.
-I - as a ‘quondam aristocrat,’ will walk up to your House so like one of your own!
+D(outraged): I need not your soul my ancient peer - I leave you to your brothel and your beer, your council board and your Westminster (haughtily) I - as a “quondam aristocrat" will walk up to your House so like one of your own!
 Ha!

 D: Amateurs!
 I have urgent business in the Lake District